Georgiy Gongadze: Crime sequence

 Shortly after midnight on 17 September, the car stopped in a remote location.
 Pukach and his subordinates removed Gongadze from the vehicle and tied him with the rope.
 Pukach personally strangled the victim using a belt, while his subordinate Popovych dug a pit nearby in order to hide the victim's body.
 After Gongadze had been killed, his body was disposed in the pit, doused with petrol and set on fire.
 Before leaving, Pukach and his subordinates covered Gongadze's remains with earth and dry grass.
 On their way back to Kyiv the group stopped for a meal in a roadside cafe, where they consumed a bottle of horilka.
 On 18 September Kostenko was awarded 100 hryvnias by Pukach for his participation in the murder.

 Two weeks after the murder, minister Kravchenko ordered Pukach to rebury Gongadze's body, fearing that the three other accomplices could deliver investigators to the crime site.
-In early October Pukach dug up the victim's remains and used his service car to transport them to a forest near the city of Tarashcha, 20 kilometers from the location of the murder.
-He used an axe to separate Gongadze's head and buried it on a distance of 1,5 kilometers from the rest of the body.
+In early October Pukach dug up the victim's remains and used his service car to transport them to a forest near the city of Tarashcha, 20 kilometres from the location of the murder.
+He used an axe to separate Gongadze's head and buried it on a distance of 1.5 kilometres from the rest of the body.

 Identification of the body

 A group of journalists first identified the body as being that of Gongadze, a finding confirmed a few weeks later by his wife Myroslava.
 In a bizarre twist, the corpse was then confiscated by the militsiya and resurfaced in a morgue in Kyiv.
 The authorities did not officially acknowledge that the body was that of Gongadze until the following February and did not definitively confirm it until as late as March 2003.
 The body was eventually identified and was to be returned to Gongadze's family to be buried two years after his disappearance.
 However, the funeral never took place.
-As of 23 June 2006 Gongadze's mother refused to accept the remains offered as it was not the body of her son.
+As of 23 June 2006 Gongadze's mother refused to accept the remains offered as it was not the body of her son, sparking a feud with Myroslava.
 While visiting Kyiv in July 2006, Gongadze's widow Myroslava emphasised that the funeral had now become a solemn family issue and the date of the funeral would soon be appointed.

 A memorial plate in Kyiv listing journalists who were killed while reporting; Gongadze's name is second from bottom.